A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Preliminaries

 \subsubsection{Slow transfer operators}

 For the odd and even slow transfer operators $\TO_s^{\slow,\pm}$ for Hecke triangle groups $\Gamma$, the index set $\mc A$ consists of a single element only.
 For this reason we omit it from the notation.
 The index set $C$ is finite, its precise number of elements depends on $\Gamma$.
 Thus, the slow transfer operators indeed act on $\Fct(I;V)$.
-For our applications we consider them to act on the real-analytic functions $C^\omega(I;V)$ and we are interested in the space (`real-analytic odd/even \textbf{S}low \textbf{E}igen\textbf{F}unctions for the parameter $s$')
+For our applications we consider them to act on the space $C^\omega(I;V)$ of real-analytic functions, and we are interested in the space (`real-analytic odd/even \textbf{S}low \textbf{E}igen\textbf{F}unctions for the parameter $s$')

-more precisely, in a certain subspace $\SFE_s^{\omega,\as,\pm}$ of functions satisfying certain growth restrictions as well as a certain subspace $\SFE_s^{\omega,\dec,\pm}$ of functions obeying certain decay properties.
-These properties depend on the specific Hecke triangle group, for which reason we refer to Sections~\ref{sec:iso_finite}-\ref{sec:iso_nonco} for the definitions.
+more precisely, in a certain subspace $\SFE_s^{\omega,\hol,\pm}$ of functions admitting a \textbf{hol}omor\-ph\-ic extension to a large domain, a certain subspace $\SFE_s^{\omega,\as,\pm}$ of functions satisfying certain growth restrictions (certain \textbf{as}ymptotic behavior) as well as a certain subspace $\SFE_s^{\omega,\dec,\pm}$ of functions obeying certain \textbf{dec}ay properties.
+These properties depend on the specific Hecke triangle group, for which reason we refer to Sections~\ref{sec:iso_finite}-\ref{sec:iso_nonco} below for the definitions.